KiriJB/ProjectEGM722v2/README.md

 - Download and install Anaconda from the [[official website](https://www.anaconda.com/products/distribution)].
 - Follow the installation instructions for your operating system.
 ## Set up GitHub:
 - If you don't have a GitHub account, sign up for one at [[GitHub](https://github.com)]
-## Install GitHub desktop:
+## Install GitHub desktop
 - This is not a prerequisite, but I find the GitHub desktop interface more user-friendly and intuitive.
 - Follow the instructions here to download and install GitHub Desktop[[GitHub](https://docs.github.com/en/desktop/installing-and-authenticating-to-github-desktop/installing-github-desktop)]
 ## Fork and Clone your GitHub repository:

-- Click the fork button to fork ![ref1] the repository at http://github.com/KiriJB/ProjectEGM722v2 and have a copy in your own GitHub repository.
+- Click the fork button in GitHub web interface to fork ![ref1] the repository at http://github.com/KiriJB/ProjectEGM722v2 and have a copy in your own GitHub repository.
 - There should only be one branch named "main", which is the branch you need to fork.
 After clicking on the fork button and the new branch is created, please take note of its new location, which should look something like [http://www.github.com/<your_name>/ProjectEGM722v2](http://www.github.com/%3cyour_name%3e/ProjectEGM722v2).
 - To clone the repository so you have a copy stored locally on your device.
 Open a terminal (Command Prompt on Windows or Terminal on macOS/Linux).
 - Navigate to the directory where you want to clone your repository.